stallman-j/ekonomR/vignettes/basic-plotting.md

   - If there are biases in the data, what direction do you think they would take?

-# The Next Vignette in this Series
+# Up Next: Intermediate Plotting

 See the next vignette on [Intermediate Plotting](https://stallman-j.github.io/ekonomR/vignettes/intermediate-plotting/) for more plotting examples including layered plots and finer-tuned settings.